plum-umd/433-www/website/syllabus.md

 project assessment and midterm, which will be due on the following
 dates:

-- Midterm: TBD
+- Midterms
-- Final Project: TBD
+- Final Project

 For medical absences, you must furnish documentation from the health care professional who treated you.
 This documentation must verify